whym/commons-app-stats/README.md

 Expand this package after logging into tools.wmflabs.org.

-Make sure to have a working environment with pandas 0.18+ and python3.
+Make sure to have a working environment with pandas 0.18+, oursql and python3.
 Example commands for setting these up:

     virtualenv venv --system-site-packages --python /usr/bin/python3
     echo 'source $HOME/venv/bin/activate' >> ~/.bash_profile